tgkim-kr/MRSi-AI/README.md

 - Feature groups other than `all` are excluded: `bio`, `physical`, `life`, and `Non_invasive`.
 - PCA modes other than `plus` are excluded: `none` and `only`.
-- `LGBM` is excluded to reduce runtime and avoid environment-dependent LightGBM threading issues during a smoke test.
 - Neural-network models are excluded: `ANN` and `RNN`.
 These models require TensorFlow and usually take longer to run.
 - Oversampling is disabled by `--sampling none`.
 - SHAP analysis is disabled by `--no-shap`.